lxc/incus/cmd/generate-database/README.md

 which will then search for `//generate-database:mapper` directives in the same file and process those.

+The following flags are available:
+* `--package` / `-p`: Package import paths to search for structs to parse.
+Defaults to the caller package.
+Can be used more than once.

 #### File

 Generally the first thing we will want to do for any newly generated file is to